For the 2014 Film:

 - Admit it, you were cheering Andrew on when he attacked Fletcher onstage, and for once actually made him look terrified.

 - To go further, though this awesomeness may seem undercut by Fletcher's other students pulling Andrew off of him before the latter could do significant damage, the fact that Fletcher needed the help of students he dehumanized and abused through two thirds of the film show that beneath his daunting and hateful persona, he's more pathetic than the students he humiliates.

 - As sad as it is in context, Nicole telling Andrew off for getting so self-centered in the pursuit of greatness.

 - Andrew's final drum solo at the climax of the film is a great moment of catharsis for both him and the audience, as he finally lets his talent shine and sticks it to Fletcher at the same time.
 And Fletcher can do nothing but watch.

 - Even better: Andrew gives such a display of brilliance and passion while playing that, when his cymbal falls after he hits it too hard, Fletcher jumps to fix it, so his performance goes unhindered.
-After that, we see Fletcher giving him visual cues and mouthing his silent encouragements and eventually awarding him a nod of approval right before the finale.
+After that, we see Fletcher giving him visual cues and mouthing his silent encouragements, and eventually awarding him a (subtly framed-off) smile and nod of approval right before the finale.